-- Make water the norm for quenching thirst drink water when you are thirsty and offer water to thirsty children. - Sparkling water, still water with slices of lemon, and fruity herbal iced teas are fun alternatives to plain water. - Nonfat and 1% milk and 100% fruit and vegetable juices contain beneficial nutrients and calories, so think of them as foods that contribute towards your family's healthy diet.
+- Make water the norm for quenching thirst drink water when you are thirsty and offer water to thirsty children. - Sparkling water, still water with slices of lemon, and fruity herbal iced teas are fun alternatives to plain water. - Nonfat and 1% milk and 100% vegetable juices contain beneficial nutrients and calories, so think of them as foods that contribute towards your family's healthy diet.

-Contact the Clearinghouse for Military Family Readiness at 1-877-382-9185 or www.militaryfamilies.psu.edu for help identifying programs and resources targeting nutrition, physical activity, and screen time!
+Contact 5210 at 5210@psu.edu or www.5210.psu.edu for help identifying programs and resources targeting nutrition, physical activity, and screen time!